-To protect against any bacterial contamination that a risk analysis would deem problematic, either bioburden reduction or sterilizing filters would be implemented at point of use outlets off the water distribution loop.
+To protect against any bacterial contamination that a risk analysis would deem problematic, either bioburden reduction or sterilizing filters would be implemented at point-of-use outlets off the water distribution loop.

 Filters are implemented throughout PW processes to optimize system performance, prevent unwanted contamination and extend the life of expensive RO/DI and Distillation components.
-CPF's PPD Filters are constructed with high purity pleated polypropylene depth media for prefiltering critical water.
+CPF's PPD Filters are constructed with high-purity pleated polypropylene depth media for prefiltering critical water.
 These filters have superior retention and protect downstream filters by removing large amounts of particulate.

 Bioburden Control and Sterilizing

 Filters can be installed anywhere there is a possibility of bacterial contamination.
 Your process risk assessment would determine the type and placement of filters.
-Although a properly functioning RO system should be capable of producing bacteria free water, the potential for low level microbial contamination downstream still exists.
+Although a properly functioning RO system should be capable of producing bacteria-free water, the potential for low-level microbial contamination downstream still exists.
 Reducing bioburden is accomplished with a BPS filter (Polyethersulfone (PES) membrane) or BNM filter (Nylon 6,6).

 When keeping endotoxins out of your process is required, they can be eliminated with either of our positively charged endotoxin removal filters.
-For both sterilization and removing endotoxin, PPC Filters, made with a double layer of PES, are validated for absolute bacteria retention and also capture negatively charged debris.
-Depending on level of contaminant and flow rate, PPC filters will typically exhibit > 3-log removal of endotoxin.
+For both sterilization and removing endotoxin, PPC Filters, made with a double layer of PES, is validated for absolute bacteria retention and also capture negatively charged debris.
+Depending on the level of contaminant and flow rate, PPC filters will typically exhibit > 3-log removal of endotoxin.

-If you are already using a sterilizing filter, our general purpose GPC Filter, made from a single layer of PES, can be added to capture negatively charged biological contaminants.
+If you are already using a sterilizing filter, our general-purpose GPC Filter, made from a single layer of PES, can be added to capture negatively charged biological contaminants.